sgurungp/sgurungp.github.io/docs/_posts/2023-02-20-whats-the-point-of-operators.md

 a [short selfie video](https://youtu.be/48I00K4nJJk 'Zelenskyy's video after Russian attack').
 The effect was electrifying. _We are here.
 We're going to fight._

-That message was carried by a telco operator.
+That message was carried by a wireless telco operator.
 When you post, or stream video, from your phone, it sets up a channel to carry the data across the ether to the nearest cell tower, which in turn sends it to a piece of software, rather grandly called a packet core.
-Cell towers, packet cores, and all the infrastructure needed to get your data to the Internet are run by telco operators.
+Cell towers, packet cores, and all the infrastructure needed to get your data to the Internet are run by these wireless operators.
 Now that we live in a world where a tweets and videos rally a populace to fight, it's worth restating: this network stuff is _important_.